Most people want to help others because it brings them joy.

 No matter how many times we've been burnt in the past, we have this stubborn hope that this time will be different.
 We want to believe it.

 We lie to ourselves for the same reason we lie to everyone else: We don't want to let them down, and we definitely don't want to let ourselves down.
 Where does this lead us?

 Short term pleasure, followed by uncomfortable and impossible situations.

-If you have to lie, sugarcoat the truth, or over-promise with the guarantee of under-delivering, you are already in an impossible situation, and your chances of victory are slim to none.
+If you have to lie, or sugarcoat the truth, or over-promise when you know you will under-deliver... you are already in an impossible situation, and your chances of victory are slim to none.

 Speaking of... does anyone know the difference between a 'slim chance' and a 'fat chance'?